theQRL/hyperion/docs/internals/variable_cleanup.rst

 Cleaning Up Variables
 *********************

-Ultimately, all values in the EVM are stored in 256 bit words.
+Ultimately, all values in the ZVM are stored in 256 bit words.
 Thus, in some cases, when the type of a value has less than 256 bits, it is necessary to clean the remaining bits.
-The Solidity compiler is designed to do such cleaning before any operations that might be adversely affected by the potential garbage in the remaining bits.
+The Hyperion compiler is designed to do such cleaning before any operations that might be adversely affected by the potential garbage in the remaining bits.
 For example, before writing a value to  memory, the remaining bits need to be cleared because the memory contents can be used for computing